 Derek Nisbet – Derek is a Composer, Musician, Sound designer & Theatre/Film-maker who specialises in creating music for unusual situations.
 He is Co-Artistic Director of acclaimed theatre experimentalists Talking Birds and has created scores and sound designs for over 50 theatre productions.
 His work includes Troy Story – An Intergalactic Opera commissioned by Orchestra of the Swan, performed at Town Hall, Birmingham by a cast and orchestra nearly 200 strong; One Voice, commissioned for Holocaust Memorial Day, and performed as part of the UK’s national commemoration event; and Twin Song, a symphonic poem premiered by the Volgograd Children’s Symphony Orchestra at Coventry Cathedral.
 His work with some of the leading artists and companies of the day including Claire Cunningham (Guide Gods), Ockham’s Razor (Arc and The Mill), Untied Artists (Intimate History) and Theatre Absolute (Cool Water Murder, Powder, Far From The Sea) has been performed at the Queen Elizabeth Hall, the National Theatre, the Royal Opera House, the Lillian Bayliss Theatre at Sadler’s Wells, the Shop Front Theatre and at venues in Moscow, Vancouver and Sweden.
 His music has been heard on BBC Radio 3 (Late Junction) and BBC Radio 4 (The Balloonists, Dr Pfeffer’s Lonely Hearts Club and Messages to a Submariner).

-Sneha Singh – Born in Mumbai, Sneha moved to England in 2006 to study and subsequently work.
-However, she has always sustained my passion for the arts, and as a trained Bollywood dancer, has been performing and choreographing Bollywood dance performances for over five years in England.
+Sneha Singh – Sneha trained as a Bollywood dancer, and has been performing and choreographing Bollywood dance performances for over five years in England.
 With a mixture of small Bollywood workshops, to events with audiences of up to 300, Sneha says, “for me the stage is home like no other.”
 Sneha can modern Bollywood, Indian Folk Dance (Garba, Dandiya and Bhangra).
+She has recently created and delivered Bollywood Workshops for local Cultural events in Coventry and has been associated with Coventry Belgrade Mela at the Belgrade Theatre in Coventry for two years.
+Sneha now lives in Mumbai, India.

-Geoff Willcocks – Dr Geoff Willcocks is Director of Arts and Culture at Coventry University, where he was also formerly the Head of Department for Performing Arts.
+Dr Geoff Willcocks – Geoff is Director of Arts and Culture at Coventry University, where he was also formerly the Head of Department for Performing Arts.
 He is also the Chair of Coventry’s Music Education Hub and the Chair of Music Coventry.
-Geoff has also advised ACE on the role of Higher Education in UK Culture, is a member of the Advisory Board for Ludic Rooms, the CU Social Enterprise Advisory board and is a member of the Executive Committee for Coventry’s 2021 City of Culture Bid.
-He co-authored the report, Shop Front Theatre: One Year On (2010), which examined Theatre Absolutes first year at the Shop Front Theatre.
+Geoff has also advised ACE on the role of Higher Education in UK Culture, is a member of the Advisory Board for Ludic Rooms, the CU Social Enterprise Advisory board and is a member of the Executive Committee for Coventry’s 2021 City of Culture.